 - Transfer the cooked mushrooms and onions to a dish and set it aside while we move on to the orzo.

 - Melt another tablespoon of butter in the same pan and add the orzo.
 Cook and stir it for a couple of minutes until it is just beginning to get a nice, toasty, golden brown.

 - Add the broth, bring it to a nice simmer, then reduce the heat to low and cover the pan.
 Cook it for about 20 minutes or until all the liquid has been absorbed.
 Once the orzo has plumped up and absorbed all the broth, add the cooked mushrooms and onions.

 - Add some Parmesan, a little bit of sour cream, and the chopped fresh basil.

 - Sprinkle the top with the remaining Parmesan and it is ready to serve.

 - 10 small brown button, cremini mushrooms

 - ½ teaspoon salt

 - fresh ground pepper, to taste

-Add add cooked mushroom mixture to the cooked orzo and stir to combine.
-Mix in 1/2 cup Parmesan cheese, the sour cream, and basil.
-Sprinkle remaining Parmesan cheese over the top and serve.
+- Return cooked mushroom mixture to the skillet and stir to combine with the cooked orzo.
+Mix in ½ cup Parmesan cheese, the sour cream, and basil.
+Sprinkle remaining Parmesan cheese over the top.
 Taste and season with additional salt and pepper, if needed.
+Serve warm.